 Students complete five core modules and can choose one option from within the course or chosen from another course (with approval).
-To complete their master studies, students will then have to take a further module of 60 credits, be it the production of a practical final project or a dissertation.
+To complete their master studies, students will then have to take a further module of 60 credits, be it the production of a practical final project.